pyrsia/pyrsia-vscode-extension/README.md

 ## How to package, install and uninstall Pyrsia extension in the IDE

-The Pyrsia extension is not available in the VS Code store yet, it's necessary to manually install the extension as described below.
+The Pyrsia extension is not yet listed in the VS Code marketplace.
+For now it can still be installed manually following the instructions outlined below.

 ### Install extension (side-load extension)